otaviojava/jcassandra-book/03-cassandra-installation.md

 ## Creating the first cluster with Docker Compose

-Following the line of the Docker and container, in order to execute a cluster it is necessary to have many containers.
-One of the tools that allows the execution of multiple containers is Docker Compose.
+Following the line of the Docker and container, to execute a cluster, it is necessary to have many containers.
+One of the tools that allow the execution of multiple containers is Docker Compose.

 Compose is a tool to run multiple containers, which is done in a very simple way with a YAML configuration file.
-Thus, with a single command it is possible to run many containers.
+Thus, with a single command, it is possible to run many containers.
 The following file shows a simple configuration using three nodes in the cluster.

-The entire description of containers, configuration of each and how they interrelate is made from a file of extension yml, which by convention as the name `docker-compose.yml`.
+The entire description of containers, configuration of each, and how they interrelate is made from a file of extension yml, which by convention has the name `docker-compose.yml`.
 This file contains the configuration of three Cassandra nodes from Docker images.

 ``` yaml